Pr1m3dCTF/writeups/docs/2024/Cyber-Aplocalypse-2024/crypto/permuted.md

 3311019189498977856900
 ```

-before we explain our solution, let's define these terms
+tbh there is no need to calculate the order of `g` _lol_, but anyway. before we explain our solution, let's define these terms

 $X_i$ is period or order of element $g[i]$ if: